The Ultimate 12 Week Glute Building Workout Plan (Free PDF)

 Because of the emotional attachment many have to their glute routines and what they believe works, we tried to follow the simple rules described above:

-- More joints, less effect.
+• The more joints that move, the less the isolation.
 If a joint other than the hip is moving, another muscle is stealing the glutes’ show.
+That’s alright; you just need to be aware of what’s happening.

-Download our 12-week Glute Glory Program PDF here.
+Download our 12-week Glute Building Workout Plan PDF here:

 My hip surgeries were also total hip joint arthroplasties and both were performed with the anterior approach.
 I found a surgeon with lots of experience (>14,000) with the anterior method specifically so I could return to normal activity…which for me was the gym and leg work.